syncfusion-content/xamarin-docs/Xamarin/SfRadioButton/Getting-Started.md

 ![](Images/Caption.png)

-This demo can be downloaded from this [link](http://files2.syncfusion.com/Xamarin.Android/Samples/MaskedEdit_VisualCustomize.zip).
+This demo can be downloaded from this [link](http://files2.syncfusion.com/Xamarin.Forms/Samples/RadioButton_GettingStarted.zip).

 ## Change the radio button state

-The `SfRadioButton` contains two different states visually, they are:
+The two different visual states of the `SfRadioButton` are:

 * Checked
 * Unchecked

-You can change the state of the radio button using `IsChecked` property of `SfRadioButton`.
-In the checked state an inner circle will be added to the visualization of radio button.
+You can change the state of the radio button using the `IsChecked` property of `SfRadioButton`.
+In the checked state, an inner circle is added to the visualization of radio button.
 The radio buttons are used when there is a list of two or more options or group that are mutually exclusive and the user must select exactly one choice, such as “Select Gender” or “Choose the best option!”.

 {% tabs %}